ogunbowaleisreal/HNG_test_1/README.md

 1. Clone this repository to your local machine
 2. Run `npm install` to install dependencies
-3. Run `node index.js` to start the server
+3. Run `node server.js` to start the server
+4. use your browser or any testing tool to test the endpoint for desired results

 ## Deployment